moodleou/moodle-qtype_recordrtc/Readme.md

 This question type is like the standard essay question type, but instead of writing some text, students have one or more recording widgets where they can record some audio or video.
+The video can be from a webcam, or screen recording, depending on what the question author has set up.
 Like the standard essay question type, it is not automatically graded.